 The second reason I’m asking you to stop saying “I bet he’s gay” when there’s violence against queer people is that it absolves straight people of violence that they commit against queer people.

 Yes, some straight people hate gay people.
 I can already hear objectors asking, “but why would a straight person be that hateful if he isn’t gay himself?”
 I’ll give you a few possible reasons just off the top of my head: 1.
 Politically motivated fascist hatemongering, using queer people as an “other” to dehumanize.
 2. Centuries of discrimination that has been in some cases institutionalized.
 3. The insecurity and violence with which men in the West are socialized to punish any deviation from traditional masculinity.
 4. Spillover from misogyny from straight dudes who hate women so much that they are also willing to hurt queer people.
-5. Resentment from straight dudes who scream as if mortally wounded at the thought of any progress at all in the advance of the rights of queer people and take it as a sleight against their own privileges and feel entitled to violent retaliation.
+5. Resentment from straight dudes who scream as if mortally wounded at the thought of any progress at all in the advance of the rights of queer people and take it as an attack against their own privileges and feel entitled to violent retaliation.

 Take your pick.
 It’s not a big mystery and feigning ignorance of all these dynamics does not make you A Good Straight Ally.
 It just makes you frustrating to talk to.